iolweb/iolweb.github.io/pages/pages-root-folder/index.md

 header:
   image_fullwidth: head.png
 widget3:
-  title: "Yongin 2019"
+  title: "Ventspils 2020"
   url: '/upcoming/'
-  image: yongin.png
+  image: ventspils.jpg
-  text: '<b>Yongin, Korea</b> has been chosen as the host of the 17th International Linguistics Olympiad on July 29 - August 2, 2019.
-You can find the official website <a href="http://iol2019.com/">here</a>.'
+  text: '<b>Ventspils, Latvia</b> has been chosen as the host of the 18th International Linguistics Olympiad on July 20 - 24, 2020.'
+#  You can find the official website <a href="http://iol2019.com/">here</a>.
 #
 # Use the call for action to show a button on the frontpage
 #